Potato cooking: Peru

 An author of the 20th century points out that the process of the Peruvians, who operate by freezing followed by dehydration, is none other than "a freeze-drying by the natural means".
 He specifies that the tubers are left in frozen water several nights before being exposed to the sun and trodden on and that, "to make the product suitable for consumption, it is enough to put it back in water".
 According to him, the Spaniards used this preparation in the 16th century to feed the indigenous people forced to work in the silver mines of Potosi.

 Another ancient way of preparing potatoes in the Andes was by mimicking native wildlife, specifically, wild relatives of the llama.
 They would lick clay before eating wild poisonous potatoes which would help negate the toxins.
 The people of the Andes copied this by creating a mixture of clay and water to dunk the potatoes into so they could eat them as well.
-The need for this mixture mostly disappeared with the selective breeding of non-poisonous potatoes but the practice remains in use where the old species of posionous potatoes are still grown.
+The need for this mixture mostly disappeared with the selective breeding of non-poisonous potatoes but the practice remains in use where the old species of poisonous potatoes are still grown.

 Chuño is still produced in the Andean Altiplano, specifically in the Suni and Puna regions, which are the only regions with suitable eco-climatic conditions, and is consumed in Argentina, Bolivia, Chile and Peru.
 According to the botanist R.N.
 Salaman, in prehistoric times, chuño was ground into flour and incorporated into all kinds of stews and chupes, a kind of hearty soup of very ancient origin, but still cooked.

 Another traditional product of the Altiplano is tocosh, obtained from the fermentation of potatoes left in a stream of water for at least six months.
 This product, considered to have probiotic properties, is used in the preparation of a local dessert, the mazamorra de papas.